edenspiekermann/bright/README.md

 This abstraction wraps any video service with the official HTML5 Media and Media Events API.
 It does not always have a complete feature parity, due to the lack of some features the video servies don’t provide.
 An example of the HTML5 Media API can be found [http://www.w3.org/2010/05/video/mediaevents.html](here).

-## Brightcove

-Brightcove is the default video provider and currently built into the library itself, as it was built solely as an abstraction for Brightcove in the first place.
-During development it became clear that it could easily be extended, so it was rewritten in a more generic approach.
-The tight coupling with brightcove may be removed in future versions.

 ## Installation

 Until the library is published on `npm` you can install it via the github url scheme.